ParsaAminpour/ParsaAminpour/README.md

 ### Hello, World! 👋

-> Talk is cheap.
-Show me the code.
+> Coding like poetry should be short and concise.
 >
-> -Linus Torvalds
+> -Santosh Kalwar

 Hi, I'm Parsa 😉, 18 years old **Developer** and **Programmer** 👨🏻‍💻.
 I'm an open-source professional, and I like to develop in Solidity.
 I am passionate about **Machine Learning**, **Blockchain**, **Algorithms**, and **Smart Contract Auditing**.
 Currently, I'm looking to collaborate on open-source projects.
 Besides programming,</br>
 </br>